Frequently Asked Questions

 No, I guarantee it is completely permanent.

 No. While most minor dents can be removed by PDR, not every dent qualifies.
 Especially in cases where the metal is deeply stretched, twisted, or rippled.
-When I encounter this problem, I can offer a traditional repair using bondo and paint if the dent is relatively small.
+When I encounter this problem, I can sometimes offer a traditional repair using bondo and paint if the dent is relatively small.

 I fix dents that range from dime size to Basketball size.
 The most common size dent is maybe the size of a golf ball.